-- Location: NE Arata Road between NE 223rd and 238th, in Wood Village
+- Location: NE Arata Road between 223rd and 238th Avenues, with some additional work on Halsey Street and Wood Village Boulevard

 - Contractor: Wildish Standard Paving